 To Kill a Mockingbird’s key message is skillfully packaged in subtle humor.
 As the book celebrates its 50th anniversary this decade, it still transcends generations and societies.
 Harper Lee, an inspiring woman, gave the world a timeless and beguiling book that unchains Django and ultimately, inspires readers to reason beyond society’s group think mentality.
 We are reminded to respect songs of those who sing, even though we might not dance to their tunes.
 For in one way or the other, we are all mockingbirds flying and singing, sometimes dreaming that someone will listen, but mostly hoping that we’ll live to be heard.

-BONUS: The character of Atticus in the book has been humanized by many over the decades, and when some felt like the lawyer has passed on, his legacy never did.
-The book, his epitaph and tribute always remain celebrated—whose words remain to be among the most shared in this generation.
+The character of Atticus in the book has been humanised by many over the decades, and when some felt like the lawyer has passed on, his legacy never did.
+The book, his epitaph and tribute always remain celebrated.
 Read Atticus Obituary here.